henriquemiranda/phononwebsite/README.md

 Abinit
 ------
 To read a phonon dispersion form `Abinit` we provide some python scripts to convert the data to a `.json` format.
-You can obtain these scripts form the Github page.
+You can obtain these scripts from the [Github](https://github.com/henriquemiranda/phononwebsite/) page.
 To install them just do:

     python setup.py install --user